The Adjutant General is responsible for personnel matters in the Defence Forces.

 Officers and soldiers of the Defence Forces are obliged to render military service within or outside the State.

 Terms and conditions, including pay and employment allowances, are prescribed by law.
-Pay may be forfeited due to absence without leave, imprisonment and in other circumstances.
+Pay may be forfeited due to absence without leave, imprisonment and other circumstances.

-There are special provisions in relation to deduction of pay.
+There are special provisions in relation to the deduction of pay.
 Deductions in pay are prohibited save on limited grounds.
-There are special provisions allowing for deduction of maintenance orders which are over and above the standard provisions under maintenance and childcare legislation.
+There are special provisions allowing for the deduction of maintenance orders which are over and above the standard provisions under maintenance and childcare legislation.
 Military earnings are not capable of being attached for civil debts.

 A medical board classifies members of the Defence Forces in accordance with their medical category.
-Examinations are recorded and answered on the soldier or officer\’s medical book.
+Examinations are recorded and answered on the soldier or officer’s medical book.

-There are categories of mental and bodily fitness, prescribed by regulation.
+There are categories of mental and bodily fitness prescribed by regulation.
 They are categorised in accordance with their physical abilities and efficiencies.
-Their physical and mental constitution, vision hearing, and general health are considered.
+Their physical and mental constitution, vision, hearing, and general health are considered.
 There are specific tests of hearing and vision undertaken.
 There are various gradings, depending on their ability to undertake physical exertion.

 Recruits, cadets and other entrants are required to achieve minimum standards following examination.
-Members of the Defence Forces undertake examination at least every 12 months and may be reclassified at intervals of three years or on certain other occasions as may be designate by commanding officers and other officers of the Defence Forces.
+Members of the Defence Forces undertake examination at least every 12 months and may be reclassified at intervals of three years or on certain other occasions as may be designated by commanding officers and other officers of the Defence Forces.

-Once a member of the Defence Forces, is over forty years of age, he is automatically downgraded, from a fitness perspective.
-The effect of re-classification depends on the nature of the category and the soldier or officer\’s position.
+Once a member of the Defence Forces is over forty years of age, he is automatically downgraded from a fitness perspective.
+The effect of re-classification depends on the nature of the category and the soldier or officer’s position.
 Persons training to be officers may be unable to obtain the relevant grade.
 A person may be ineligible for certain categories of service, including service overseas.
-Eligibility for extension of service and reengagement may be restricted.
+Eligibility for extension of service and re-engagement may be restricted.

-A officer or soldier who unable to perform normal military duties because of physical or mental disability may be granted sick leave.
-He may be required to undergo medical examination as often as advised.
 There are provisions for the extension of sick leave.
 If a person is unable to resume duty after a number of extensions, he may be obliged to retire from the Defence Forces.

 There are separate but similar rules in respect of non-commissioned officers and private soldiers.